 As you're making the waffles, place them each on a grate so they don't get soggy and you can store in the oven on a keep warm setting until you're ready to serve.

-Serve or store these in the freezer for later use - simply pop them in the toaster before serving.
+Serve directly or store these in the freezer for later use - simply pop them in the toaster before serving.

 *Recipe adapted from Tasty Yummies